Liam-Xander/RMM-UAV-Exploration/README.md

 **Please note that the source code is not yet publicly available.**

 Our commitment is to provide a complete, robust, and well-documented codebase for the community.
-To ensure the release reflects the full value of our integrated system, **we plan to make this repository public following the acceptance of our follow-up paper detailing the work from Phase 2.**
+To ensure the release reflects the full value of our integrated system, <span style="color:blue">**we plan to make this repository public following the acceptance of our follow-up paper detailing the work from Phase 2.**</span>

 We believe this approach will provide a more holistic and powerful tool for other researchers.